 These gluten free chocolate cupcakes are moist, fluffy, spongey and undetectably dairy free.
-They’re easy to make, just sweet enough and made ultra delicious with a simple dairy free buttercream.
-They’re the perfect way to satisfy your chocolate craving!
+They’re easy to make and the perfect way to satisfy your chocolate craving!

 I feel like cupcakes and cakes are desserts that get reserved for special occasions, whereas cookies are an everyday thing, but I’m here to tell you you don’t need an excuse or a holiday to indulge a little!!

 These chocolate cupcakes are fluffy, moist, spongey, cakey, chocolatey, perfectly sweet, and all the things a chocolate cupcake should be.
 They’re both gluten free and dairy free, but if you did a blind taste test, I promise you would have NO idea.